Appendix C - Derivable Traits

 The PartialEq trait allows for comparison between instances of a type for equality, thereby enabling the == and != operators.

-When PartialEq is derived on structs, two instances are equal only if all fields are equal, and the instances are not equal if any fields are not equal.
-When derived on enums, each variant is equal to itself and not equal to the other variants.
+When PartialEq is derived on structs, two instances are equal only if all their fields are equal; they are not equal if any field is different.
+When derived for enums, each variant is equal to itself and not equal to the other variants.

-The PartialEq trait is required, for example, with the use of the assert_eq! macro in tests, which needs to be able to compare two instances of a type for equality.
+The PartialEq trait is required when using the assert_eq! macro in tests, which needs to be able to compare two instances of a type for equality.

 Here is an example: